 DT offers the opportunity to develop many other transferable skills through a range of problem solving design-and-make projects in a cross curricular and collaborative environment. eg creative thinking, planning, product analysis and research.
-Currently the DT course is structured to enable students to work collaboratively with Food Technology and Product Design.
-From September 2016 Year 7 will begin to study Electronics.
+Currently the DT course is structured to enable students to work collaboratively with Food Technology, Electronics and Product Design.

 The current Year 7 course is themed ‘Myself in our technological world’.
 Product Design students manufacture plastics, learn basic mechanical control and the graphic skills to express their creativity when problem solving.

 The theme for Year 8 DT is ‘Meeting the needs of other people’.
 In Product Design students manipulate machines to shape wood and learn about basic electrical control systems.

 During Year 9 students explore the needs of industry in detail using a range of production methods to produce DT products from metal in quantity.

 Key Stage 3 Product Design